mkschuster/bsfpython/README.md

 General settings for the BSF Python library are configured via a `${HOME}/.bsfpython.ini` file in the user's home directory.
 This file is site-specific and its information allows for automatic discovery of raw (e.g. Illumina run folders) and pre-processed (e.g. de-multiplexed lanes and samples) NGS data.
-A template file [`template_bsfpython.ini`](doc/template_bsfpython.ini) can be found in the doc sub-directory.
+A template file [`template_bsfpython.ini`](doc/template_bsfpython.ini) can be found in the doc subdirectory.
 The template, which documents the configuration options and provides, as far as possible, sensible default settings, needs copying to `${HOME}/.bsfpython.ini` before editing accordingly.

 ## Analysis

 The BSF `Analysis` is central to the BSF pipeline infrastructure.
-It encapsulates both, logic and data for a multi-step analysis procedure.
+It encapsulates both, logic and data for a multistep analysis procedure.
 Specific Analysis objects are available, tailored to recurring tasks.

 ## Analysis Configuration File

 BSF Analysis objects are initialised and configured via UNIX-style configuration (*.ini) files.
-Templates for these files are again provided in the doc sub-directory, document configuration options and provide, as far as possible, sensible default settings.
+Templates for these files are again provided in the doc subdirectory, document configuration options and provide, as far as possible, sensible default settings.
 Generally, only few configuration options need filling in.
 Most importantly, the location of sample annotation sheets and, depending on the analysis type, sample comparison sheets, need to be specified.